greatkhanjoy/Elementor-MCQ-Addon/README.md

-# Browter Quiz Addon for Elementor
+# MCQ, Quiz, Question Addon For Elementor

 ## Description
-Browter Quiz Addon is a simple and lightweight extension for Elementor that allows you to create engaging quizzes and questions on your WordPress site.
+MCQ, Quiz, Question Addon For Elementor is a simple and lightweight extension for Elementor that allows you to create engaging quizzes and questions on your WordPress site.

 ## Features
 - Easily integrate quizzes into your Elementor pages.